Mark Rossman, Esq.

 - Non-compete and non-solicit agreements

-From 2018-2020, Mark hosted and presented at the State Bar of Michigan, Business Law Section Annual Symposium on Corporate Oppression, in both Detroit and Grand Rapids.
+From 2018-2022, Mark hosted and presented at the State Bar of Michigan, Business Law Section Annual Symposium, in both Detroit and Grand Rapids.
 Each year, Mark and the firm devote a substantial amount of time to this very prestigious program, which features the top practitioners and academics in the field of business law.
 Here is a link to the firm’s Symposia Archives, where you will find the videos and program materials as archived by the State Bar of Michigan: click here.

 “I tell them that there are three certainties in litigation . . .
 First, it’s going to cost a lot.
 Secondly, it will take a lot of time.
 And finally, the outcome is entirely uncertain.”